 Review the permissions required to enable Panorama to authenticate and retrieve metadata on the EC2 instances deployed within your AWS account(s).

-With the AWS plugin version 2.0, you can use IAM roles or instance profiles to enable Panorama to authenticate and retrieve metadata on the resources deployed within your AWS account(s).
+With the AWS plugin version 3.0.1 or later, you can use IAM roles or instance profiles to enable Panorama to authenticate and retrieve metadata on the resources deployed within your AWS account(s).

 - When your Panorama is not deployed on AWS, you have two options.
 You can either provide the long-term IAM credentials for the AWS accounts you want to monitor, or set up an Assume Role on AWS to allow access to defined AWS resources within the same AWS account or cross-accounts.
 An Assume Role is recommended as the more secure option.